DavidBellamy/suttonbarto/README.md

 # Exercise Discussions

-For discussions of specific exercises, see their respective folders:
+For discussions of specific exercises, see their respective folders.
+Note that I will add solutions to exercises pre-2.5 soon!

 | Chapter | Exercise | Topic | Notes |
 |---------|----------|-------|-------|